WestConnex Stage 3 M4-M5 Link - Haberfield to St Peters

-- Beca along with Council's specialist staff will address community issues of which we are aware.
+- Beca along with Council's specialist staff have addressed community issues of which we are aware.

-- Their assessment will feed into Council’s submission on the EIS.
+- Their assessment has fed into Council’s submission on the EIS.

 - Advocating local concerns, which has so far led to the State Government proposing an improved Rozelle interchange.

 - Obtaining a commitment from the State Government to minimise residential property acquisition for Stage 3.